-So was drawing, though.
+So was drawing.
 Both of my parents had exceptional, unusual handwriting.
-Without anyone ever saying a word about it, I learned that our penmanship, our mark making, expressed our individual spirit, our energy.
+Without anyone ever saying a word about it, I learned that our penmanship, our mark making, expresses our individual spirit, our energy.
 I landed the interview for my first formal job because of my handwriting.
 True fact.

-Because I've had other skills and circumstances to develop and work out, my focus on watercolor ebbed and flowed.
+Because I've had other skills to develop and circumstances to work out, my watercolor practice has ebbed and flowed.
 In my mid-20s, after studying with three brilliant teachers at Santa Monica College, I made photorealism portraits of, mostly, musical friends in L.A.
-Filmy, multi-glazed pieces with loads of pencil work from photos I’d take, project and then labor over for days upon days.
+Filmy, multi-glazed pieces with loads of pencil work from photos I’d taken, projected and then labored over for days.
 I started showing as a watercolor artist and received my first professional commissions for these portraits starting in 1981.

-Later, in Sarasota, FL, I turned to architectural portraits of, mostly, historic residences.
-Those were all made starting near dawn, plopped down on curbs in front of each building subject.
+Later, in Sarasota, Florida, I turned to architectural portraits of, mostly, historic residences.
+Those were all made on excursions at dawn, plopped down on curbs in front of each building subject.

-During my years of touring as a performing songwriter, I made small vignettes of scenes in Europe, New England and Charleston, SC, wherever I would find myself with days or long hours free.
-All of those paintings were made from a field kit of watercolors with a tiny brush on 4 x 6 blocks that I bought at a fab shop in Alkmaar, Holland.
+During my touring years as a performing songwriter, I made small vignettes of scenes in Europe, New England and Charleston, South Carolina, wherever I would find myself with a few free hours.
+All of those paintings were made from a field kit of watercolors with a tiny brush on 4 x 6 blocks that I bought at an art shop in Alkmaar, Holland.
 The buildings, travel scenes and subsequent work were all made en plein air.
 My studio was a tiny backpack.

-In Charlottesville, VA, I moved inside and made a series of large bouquets, The Age of Flowers.
+In Charlottesville, Virginia, I moved inside and made a series of 12 full-sheet bouquets, The Age of Flowers.

-When I realized that touring life as a solo musician was not healthy for me, I started teaching drawing and watercolor working out the details during workshops for guests at the Kiawah Island Resort in South Carolina.
-In 2011, I created an in-depth, online course in drawing and watercolor for beginners.
-After deciding in early November 2016, to read history, I evolved an intensive series of art history practicums exploring, with watercolor, the history of painting through three different lenses.
-It cost a lot of a lot of time and work and the students and I all learned a great deal.
+When I realized that the touring life as a solo musician was not good for my well-being, I started teaching drawing and watercolor workshops for guests at the Kiawah Island Resort in South Carolina.
+In 2011, I created an in-depth, online foundation course in drawing and watercolor for beginners.
+After deciding in early November 2016, to read history, I evolved an intensive series of art history practicums exploring, with watercolor, the history of painting through four different lenses.

 During these art history practicums, I made watercolor copies of historic paintings from about 26,000 BC to the 1960s, mostly on Stillman & Birn Beta Series hard bound sketchbooks.
-I like the beta paper for it’s quality and versatility and keeping this project of almost 30 pieces (mostly) bound together satisfied my Virgoan sake of order.
+I like the beta paper for it’s quality and versatility, and working in a bound book to keep the project of almost 30 pieces neatly together.

 Although Winsor Newton paints and Arches paper were pretty much the only game in town for pros when I was starting out, I now use a combo of M. Graham and Daniel Smith watercolors (with a few faves from the Lukas and Old Holland lines).
 I’m quite fond of Lana and Fabriano papers but have done loads of work on what was once upon a time called Indian Village paper that is very heavy and very rough.

 Ultimately, my creative process is intuitive.
-I worked diligently for decades developing my technical skills but have never followed formulas or used technical tricks.
-I have learned to bow to my relationship with watercolor, which I consider to be a living medium, and allow water and color to teach me process.
+I worked diligently for decades to develop my technical skills but have never followed formulas or used stylistic tricks.
+I have learned to bow to my relationship with watercolor, which I consider to be a living medium, and to allow the water and color to teach me.

 My work is project driven.
-If I’m illustrating a book, making a new series of paintings, a deck of cards, I allow the drawing and watercolor to serve the project.
-That being said, there are highly recognizable stylistic elements to whatever I make with watercolor.
-Or drawing, for that matter.
+If I’m illustrating a book, making a new series of paintings, or designs, I allow my work to serve the project.
+That being said, there are highly recognizable stylistic elements to whatever I happen to make with watercolor, or drawing, for that matter.
 Some of those elements, like line and stroke, have always been with me.
 Other stylistic elements have developed through my practice and relationship with watercolor.

 Nature, light, history and the medium of watercolor itself inspire me.
 I’m currently fond of working on animals, and some variant of landscape seems to come through me with no effort, model or thought.